MagicKeeper/magic-keeper-backend/README.md

 Important: we have to remember that the microservices' APIs are at a lower level and not publicly accessible, therefore they don't need to provide comprehensive results.

 - [x] `magickeeper-cardlists`: card list management (a card list is a list of cards, detached from its context, with just an ID and a map of cards).
-It is not linked to anyone and has no permissions.
-This service should absolutely not be acceded from the outside world directly because of this lack of permissions control.
-The permissions check should be done at the gateway level (or from the querying service).
+[Details](magickeeper-cardlists-api/README.md)
 - [ ] `magickeeper-decks`: decks management (a deck is composed of multiple cardlists, a name, etc)
 - [ ] `magickeeper-collections`: collection management (basically a cardlist)
 - [ ] `magickeeper-wishlists`: wishlist management (basically a cardlist again)